-Kentaro is based out of SBIA’s Tokyo office, where he focuses on investment opportunities in China.
+Kentaro is based out of SBIA’s Tokyo office, where he focuses on investment opportunities in Asia.
 Prior to his current role, Kentaro worked for Mizuho Securities, where he advised on SoftBank’s major investments in companies including Vodafone Japan, Sprint, and ARM.

 If you could only achieve one thing in your work here, what would it be?

 I think it would be helping the founders we work with fully realize their potential, and we do that by connecting them to each other and by being their partners and champions.
 It’s not just about our capital, it’s our ecosystem.
 That’s what lets founders benefit from each other’s strengths and share successful strategies for addressing the challenges that come with disruption and growth.
 We’ve already seen incredible things happen with that, and this is still just the beginning.

 I see the founders we work with making similarly bold moves, and it reminds me again and again that conventional wisdom has never disrupted anything.